Encryptioner/private-chat/docs/testing-guide.md

 ## Performance Considerations

-- The embed script is small (~5KB minified)
+- The embed script is small (~6KB minified)
-- Initial model download happens only once per user
+- Initial model download happens once per origin (each website gets its own cache)
-- Models are cached in browser for offline use
+- Models are cached in browser for offline use within each iframe context
 - Iframe isolation prevents performance impact on parent page
+- Enhanced floating widget with majority screen space (90% viewport width/height)

+### Cross-Site Caching Behavior

+Each embedded instance has its own storage context:
+- **localStorage**: Models and settings are cached per iframe origin
+- **Service Worker**: Each iframe registers its own service worker for caching
+- **Security**: This isolation prevents cross-site data leakage
+- **Impact**: Models may need to be re-downloaded when embedded on different domains

+This is expected security behavior and ensures user privacy.

 ## Security Notes